arjungandhi/arjungandhi.com/content/projects/internets/google-photos-hurts-me.md

 jsdelivr: https://www.jsdelivr.com/package/npm/google-photos-yoinker
 github: https://www.github.com/arjungandhi/google-photos-yoinker

-A note here for this to work on your website you need to set up your own proxy and API on your own, I used AWS and lambda functions to do this and have instructions for it in the README of the repo.
+A quick note: For this to work on your website, you need to set up your own proxy and API on your own.
+I used AWS and lambda functions to do this and have instructions for it in the README of the repo.

 <end-tldr>